sszarmach/NMU-wildebeest/README.md

 DemultiplexSummary.R summarizes results from the ddRADparser.py program in the DaCosta and Sorenson pipeline and can be used to calculate summary statistics describing how many sequence reads were assigned to each individual after barcodes were parsed.

 BLASTsummary.R summarizes results from the runBLAST.py program in the DaCosta and Sorenson pipeline, and can be used to calculate summary statistics describing how many hits each cluster generated to the reference genome, the length of the alignments, and the percent similarity between the query sequences and the BLAST hits.

+FinalQualityFiltering.R can be used to summarize output from the RADGenotypes.py program in the DaCosta and Sorenson pipeline and to generate a final data set of quality-filtered RAD loci.